Symplectic mapping class groups of K3 surfaces and Seiberg-Witten invariants: Main result

 such that the subgroup $\bigoplus_{\delta \in \overline{\Delta}_{\kappa}} \zz \subset \prod_{\delta \in \overline{\Delta}_{\kappa}} \zz$ is in the image of $q$.
 This stronger version of Theorem \ref{t:main} can be proved by using Seiberg-Witten invariants taking values in $\zz$. \end{remark}

-\statebf Acknowledgements. \ I thank Jianfeng Lin for his suggestion to consider the winding number as a starting point for studying two-dimensional families of K3 surfaces.
-I also thank Sewa Shevchishin for several useful discussions about Torelli theorems.
+\statebf Acknowledgements. \ I thank Jianfeng Lin for his suggestion to consider the winding number as a starting point for studying two-dimensional families of K3 surfaces and thank Sewa Shevchishin for several valuable discussions about Torelli theorems.
+I am also grateful to an anonymous referee for their helpful comments.